Agora-Lab-AI/Pytorch-Dataset/README.md

 [![Multi-Modality](agorabanner.png)](https://discord.gg/qUtxnK2NMf)

-# Python Package Template
+# Pytorch-Dataset
-A easy, reliable, fluid template for python packages complete with docs, testing suites, readme's, github workflows, linting and much much more
+A PyTorch Code Dataset for Cutting-Edge Fine-tuning

 ## Installation
 You can install the package using pip

 ```bash